M-Vivian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword - Display the number of lines contain in the pattern bin 16-whatsnext - Display 3 line after the pattern root 17-hidethisword - Display all lines that do not contain the pattern bin
+15-countthatword - Display the number of lines contain in the pattern bin 16-whatsnext - Display 3 line after the pattern root 17-hidethisword - Display all lines that do not contain the pattern bin 18-letteronly - Display all lines starting with a letter